2022–23 Miami Hurricanes men's basketball team

+As of 2024, this season marked the last time the Hurricanes made the NCAA Tournament.

 Previous season

 The Hurricanes finished the 2021–22 season 26–11, 14–6 in ACC play to finish in fourth place.
 In the ACC Tournament they defeated Boston College in the quarterfinals before losing to eventual runners-up Duke in the semifinals.
 They received an at-large bid to the NCAA Tournament where they defeated USC, Auburn and Iowa State to advance to the first Elite Eight in school history where they eventually lost to the eventual national champion, Kansas.